unnikked-ga/unnikked-ga/_posts/2016-08-27-develop-with-laravel-on-your-android-phone.markdown

 ## Hehe I have an ever trickier question.
 I want to expose it on the internet, I bet you can't do it!

-Oh my fried, of course you can do it.
+Oh my friend, of course you can do it.
 Do you know that exist a service called [ngrok](https://ngrok.com/)?

 > **Secure tunnels to localhost**
 ”I want to expose a local server behind a NAT or firewall to the internet.”